Praveen5102/data_chart_app/README.md

    - Make your changes and commit them (git commit -am 'Add new feature').
    - Push to the branch (git push origin feature-branch).
    - Create a new Pull Request.

 **License**
    This project is licensed under the MIT License - see the LICENSE file for details.

-##Acknowledgements

-   - Flutter - The framework used for building the app.
-   - GitHub - Platform for hosting the repository.